All products

 Firefly Farm & Mercantile may substitute seed vendors from time to time because of the availability

 Breathtaking - Absolutely stunning 4 to 5 inch chalice-shaped flowers with satiny petals that glow in the most delicious shade of deep ruby-purple.
 These outstanding, heirloom poppies grow 3 to 5 feet tall, depending on how rich your soil is.
 With their big, lettuce-like, blue-gray leaves and port wine colored flowers, Lauren’s Grape is a highlight of the spring garden.
 These beautiful flowers easily self sow to shine again every season.
-Papaver sp
+The botanical name is Papaver somniferum

 Characteristics: